AlongWY/zola-resume/content/publications/hit-scir-at-mrp-2020-transition-based-parser-and-iterative-inference-parser.md

   Flavor (2) frameworks   (DRG, AMR)</li> </ul> In the final evaluation, our system is ranked 3rd among the seven team both in Cross-Framework Track and Cross-Lingual Track, with the macro-averaged MRP F1 score of 0.81/0.69."
+taxonomies:
   tags:
     - ACL
     - Python
     - Pytorch
     - NLP
-fact: ""
-weight: 20
 ---
 This paper describes our submission system (HIT-SCIR) for the CoNLL 2020 shared task: Cross-Framework and Cross-Lingual Meaning Representation Parsing.